toji/webgpu-gltf-case-study/index.md

    - Attribute locations should be looked up ahead of time and cached, definitely not queried with `gl.getAttribLocation()` every time we draw!
    - Better yet, attribute locations should be set at shader program creation time with `gl.bindAttribLocation()`.
    - The code should be using Vertex Array Objects (VAOs), either from WebGL2 or the `OES_vertex_array_object` extension, to define the buffer bindings and vertex attrib pointers once at load time, which drastically reduces the number of calls in the render loop.
-   - There's no go reason to keep the original glTF structures around for rendering.
+   - There's no good reason to keep the original glTF structures around for rendering.
 The values that are needed for the draw loop, like the primitive mode, draw count, and VAOs should be cached in a form that's easier to iterate through.
    - If all the meshes are using the same shader program it should be set outside of this function.
    - If you're using WebGL 2 you should be using uniform buffer objects (UBOs) instead of calling `uniformMatrix4fv()`.
    - I sure hope that `getWorldTransformForNode()` method isn't recalculating the matrix from scratch every frame!